Popdeem/Popdeem-SDK-Android/docs/home_flow.md

 This can be used in your `PagerAdapter` or in a `FragmentTransaction` depending on your requirements.

-An example of this can be see in the `tabbedsample` module in the `MainActivity` class.
+An example of this can be seen in the `tabbedsample` module in the `MainActivity` class.

 ---
 [Docs Home](./ "Docs Home")